bitrix24/b24restdocs/api-reference/catalog/product/offer/catalog-product-offer-list.md

-# Get a List of Trade Offers catalog.product.offer.list
+# Get a List of Product Variations catalog.product.offer.list

 > Scope: [`catalog`](../../../scopes/permissions.md)
 >
 > Who can execute the method: administrator

-This method returns a list of trade offers based on the filter.
+The method returns a list of product variations based on the filter.

 ## Method Parameters